HKU-BAL/Clair3-RNA/README.md

 ## Introduction

 Clair3-RNA is a small variant caller for RNA long-read data.
 Clair3-RNA supports ONT R9 chemistry with complementary DNA sequencing (cDNA) and direct RNA sequencing (dRNA).
-It also support PacBio Sequel and PacBio MAS-Seq RNA sequencing data.
+It also supports PacBio Sequel and PacBio MAS-Seq RNA sequencing data.

+At the current stage, Clair3-RNA is a side project of the lab.
+It runs, but its design is not very different from Clair3, thus not optimized for the characteristics of transcriptome data, such as uneven and low coverage.
+Later, we will put more effort into this project, and it is likely that we will give up most of the current designs.

-For germline small variant calling with DNA long-read, please use [Clair3](https://github.com/HKU-BAL/Clair3).
+For germline small variant calling, please use [Clair3](https://github.com/HKU-BAL/Clair3).

-For somatic small variant calling with DNA long-read, please try [ClairS](https://github.com/HKU-BAL/ClairS).
+For somatic small variant calling using a tumor-normal pair, please try [ClairS](https://github.com/HKU-BAL/ClairS).

+For somatic small variant calling using tumor sample only, please try [ClairS-TO](https://github.com/HKU-BAL/ClairS-TO).

 ----